-Like the largest generator calculation, the mainland load relief calculation is used in a large number of constraint equations so it is also implemented as the constraint function X_MAIN_LOAD_RELIEF (see Table 14).It also includes the contribution from rooftop PV (the XXX_ASEFS2 terms).
+Like the largest generator calculation, the mainland load relief calculation is used in a large number of constraint equations so it is also implemented as the constraint function X_MAIN_LOAD_RELIEF (see Table 14).
+It also includes the contribution from rooftop PV (the XXX_ASEFS2 terms) so the underlying demand is included the calculation.